Hopgrove: Geography

 Hopgrove is located adjacent to the roundabout interchange of the A64 and the A1036.
 To the east there are the villages of Stockton-on-the-Forest and to the south the village of Murton.

 Amenities

 The hamlet has a local pub, called The Hopgrove adjoined to which is a Holiday Inn Express.
 The hamlet also contains Hopgrove Playing Fields Sports Complex.
 A bakery is also present in the hamlet.

 Education

 Hopgrove has no educational facilities, however nearby Stockton-on-the-Forest has a primary school for residents accommodating approximately 100 pupils.
 Hopgrove lies within the catchment area of Huntington School, a secondary school located in nearby Huntington.

 Transport

 Hopgrove is currently served by bus operator Coastliner that links the hamlet with the cities of Leeds and York as well as the east coast of Yorkshire via Malton.
-The hamlet is located adjacent A64, a major connecting road in the region.
+The hamlet is located adjacent to the A64, a major connecting road in the region.